weecology/lab-manual/UF-Policies:-IACUC-Forms-and-training.md

 ### Important Notes:
 Include the protocol number in the subject line of any emails to IACUC: **201808839**
-Ask Glenda to file a modification in the protocol to have you added.
 CC Morgan and Glenda in your communications to relevant offices.

+### Register with myIACUC

+Go to https://my.iacuc.ufl.edu and log in with your Gatorlink username and password and register as "study staff".
+(If you are not on campus, you will need to use VPN to access my.iacuc.)
+You will receive a notice when you have been approved.
+Let Glenda know you have been approved and she will file a modification in the protocol to add you.

 ### Forms